dcunited001/te-xel-io/app/posts/2015-11-21-neural-networks-and-spider-brains.md

 difference to our own capacity for AI -- fascinating.
 Furthermore, they are capable of doing this using *only* input from their environment.

-And with virtually zero communication: I say that because *every interaction* -- whether using language or if interaction with another species -- requires a certain degree of communication in the form of metainformation exchange.
-In other words, every interaction carries a baseline level of information -- and it is critical -- as the kind of meta-information.
+And with virtually zero communication: I say that because *every interaction* -- whether using language or via non-typical interaction with another species -- requires a certain degree of communication in the form of metainformation exchange.
+In other words, every interaction carries a baseline level of information -- and it is critical -- as a kind of meta-information.
 So, basically, the information 'exchanged' through one species input neurons to another species input neurons -- it IS communication.
 It might not be symbolic communication.
 We might not recognize it as such, but it is.